Halime Gulsu: Aftermath and reaction

 Gülsu's death led to public outcry and condemnation from human rights organizations and MPs, with criticism aimed at Turkey's prison health system.
 Advocates of Silenced Turkey and Broken Chalk have cited her case as a symbol of medical neglect in custody.

 Her brother, Irfan Gülsu, who now lives in Canada, has campaigned internationally on her behalf and called for accountability.

 In 2022, a book titled Halime Gülsu: Nasıl Öldürüldüm? ("Halime Gülsu: How I Was Killed") was published by Zeynep Kayadelen in collaboration with Advocates of Silenced Turkey.
 The work features letters and testimonies asserting systemic negligence and details surrounding her final weeks in prison.

+UN Human Rights Committee Involvement

+Upon an application made by IAHRAG, the UN Human Rights Committee formally recognized the case against Turkey.
+Thereafter, the committee called for the submission of a response by the government of Turkey on the issue of the negligence involved in the death of Gülsu.

 Controversies

 Although many human rights groups allege that Gülsu died from deliberate medical neglect, Turkish authorities disputed these claims.

 The Mersin Chief Public Prosecutor's Office stated that medications had been provided and no neglect had occurred.

 Despite this, contradictory evidence from media organizations, such as Bold Medya, claims that her medical reports were lost or hidden and her treatment was obstructed.
 The prosecutor's own documents reportedly referred to her as "maktül" (victim of homicide), further fueling concerns about a cover-up.

+Following Halime Gülsu's death in prison, her brother İrfan Gülsu stated that she suffered from a chronic medical condition and was allegedly denied the medication she regularly required.
+He claimed that, despite the family repeatedly notifying the authorities, adequate medical care was not provided and that this negligence contributed to her death. İrfan Gülsu described the situation as a serious human rights violation.